GitbookIO/gitbook/packages/cache-do/README.md

 To achieve a good balance between **performances** and **consistency**, cache objects are distributed over 7 locations, representing continents.

-It makes it possible to pirge all 7 locations in one go and achieve fast consistency.
+It makes it possible to purge all 7 locations in one go and achieve fast consistency.

 ### Concepts